-We tackle Limited-Angle Electron Computed Tomography ( LACT ) by coupling a 3D conditional diffusion prior with an uncertainty-weighted data-consistency corrector.
-The prior is learned from volumetric FIB-SEM data using a physics-inspired simulator that maps volumes to STEM HAADF tilt series, enabling transfer of structural priors without 3D ground truth.
-This is a crucial step because ground-truth free of artifacts is almost unobtainable from (S)TEM images, owing to the fact that all reconstructions are affected by the missing wedge problem and sparse view as a result of the mechanical design of electron microscopes.

-In this section, we first explain the guided reconstruction and then describe the contrast model for dataset preparation.
+We address LACT by coupling a 3D conditional diffusion prior with an uncertainty-weighted data-consistency corrector.
+The prior is learned from volumetric FIB-SEM data using a physics-inspired simulator that maps volumes to STEM HAADF tilt series, enabling the transfer of structural priors without 3D ground truth.
+This is a crucial step because artifact-free ground truth is virtually unobtainable from (S)TEM images: All reconstructions suffer from the missing wedge problem and sparse angular sampling, both inherent consequences of the mechanical design of electron microscopes.
+In this section, we first describe the guided reconstruction framework and then present the contrast model used for dataset preparation.